 14. No demolition, site clearance or development shall commence on site, and no equipment, machinery or materials shall be brought on to site for the purpose of development, until an Arboricultural Method Statement, a Tree Constrains Plan and a Tree Protection Plan in accordance with British Standard 5837: 2012: "Trees in Relation to Design, Demolition and Construction - Recommendations"; has been submitted to and approved in writing by the Local Planning Authority.
+The development shall be carried out in accordance with the approved details.

 No fires shall be lit within 15 metres of the furthest extent of the canopy of any retained trees or hedgerows on site or adjoining land and no concrete, oil, cement, bitumen or other chemicals shall be mixed or stored within 10 metres of the trunk of any tree or group of trees to be retained on the site or adjoining land.
-No machinery shall be stored within 10 metres of the trunk of any tree or group of the site or adjoining land.
+No machinery shall be stored within 10 metres of the trunk of any tree or group of trees to be retained on the site or adjoining land.